ireade/awesome-service-worker/README.md

 # Awesome Service Workers 📡

-> Useful resources for working with Service Workers
+> A curated list of useful resources for Service Workers

 > Service Workers are the backbone for creating [offline-first](http://offlinefirst.org/) applications.
 They sit, conceptually, between the network and the document, giving them the ability to intercept the network requests and provide content for documents, even while offline.